 Perhaps his mother keeps him in this state either through fear or deprivation so he can’t leave like his father and all the other men in her life have done.

-I think the film works so well in it’s oddly enigmatic way due to Ruth Roman’s presence not to mention Anjanette Comer’s excellent performance as Ann.
+I think the film works so well in its oddly enigmatic way due to Ruth Roman’s presence not to mention Anjanette Comer’s excellent performance as Ann.
 And perhaps for as simple as Baby appears to us in his limited access to an identity other than a helpless infant, the film’s narrative chooses to focus as much on the contrasting complexities of his two strange sisters.

 There are some provocative scenes in The Baby.
-Aside from a grown man forced or misdirected to wear baby clothes and diapers crawling around on the floor with his man sized legs, gurgling and chortling little goo goo phrases and crying like an infant, given no kind of language to communicate wasn’t unsettling enough, one night when the ladies get to go out for a bit of Chinese food they come home early so they won’t have to pay the baby sitter extra, they find her in Baby’s room, with him suckling at her nipple, breast feeding.
-Initially she had gone up there to quiet him down and change his diaper, but when he gets unruly she allows him some teddy bear time.
+Aside from a grown man forced or misdirected to wear baby clothes and diapers crawling around on the floor with his man-sized legs, gurgling and chortling little goo goo phrases and crying like an infant, given no kind of language to communicate wasn’t unsettling enough, one night when the ladies get to go out for a bit of Chinese food they come home early so they won’t have to pay the baby sitter extra, they find her in Baby’s room, with him suckling at her nipple, breastfeeding.
+Initially, she had gone up there to quiet him down and change his diaper, but when he gets unruly she allows him some teddy bear time.
 While playing he accidentally bangs his head, crying she holds him to comfort his pain.
-He grabs for her breast, she tries to push him away at first then finds the sensation arousing.
-The Wadsworths find the babysitter and Baby in this indelicate posture, as Mrs W gets a belt and begins whipping and slapping the young girl brutally til her face is bloody..
+He grabs her breast, she tries to push him away at first then finds the sensation arousing.
+The Wadsworths find the babysitter and Baby in this indelicate posture, as Mrs. W gets a belt and begins whipping and slapping the young girl brutally til her face is bloody.
 “You want kicks; well I’ll give you kicks.”
 It’s Germaine who actually stops her mother from bashing the babysitter’s brains in.
-Afterwards, Mrs Wadsworth goes to baby who has witnessed the beating and is disturbed.
+Afterward, Mrs Wadsworth goes to baby who has witnessed the beating and is disturbed.
 A look of maternal care comes over her as she gazes at her son.
 She was being protective of the sitter taking advantage of Baby’s emotional & mental state.
 Again, a shred of light is shown on some ‘mothering’ instincts as she kisses and caresses Baby telling him not to cry in a soft voice.

 Another scene that is flagrantly unnerving is Baby’s birthday party that is obviously festooned for hypersexual 70s adults, littered with alcohol, drugs and mod dancing.
 As a party for a young infant It borders on the grotesque but that’s the point.
 And it’s a way to lure Ann to the house so they can dispose of her nuisancy intrusion into their lives.